 The hymen only breaks the first time sex happens

-Nigeria, like other parts of Africa, has a very weird love for female virginity and it stems off the poisonous patriarchy.
-It is no wonder that a woman’s honour is attached to her virginity and as such, her hymen (a thin membrane that partially covers the entrance of the vagina) should be intact until sex.
-However, the hymen can also be broken through inserting tampons, physical activity, gymnastics, sport or sex toys.
+Nigeria, like other parts of Africa, has a very weird love for female virginity and it stems fromthe poisonous patriarchy.
+It is no wonder that a woman’s honor is attached to her virginity and as such, her hymen (a thin membrane that partially covers the entrance of the vagina) should be intact until sex.
+However, the hymen can also be broken by inserting tampons, physical activity, gymnastics, sports, or sex toys

-Drinking local gin early in the morning or right after sex prevents unwanted pregnancies
+Drinking alcohol right after sex prevents unwanted pregnancies

 A lot of young girls believe there is something that makes them immune from being pregnant the first time they have sex.
 This is very wrong.
 There is every chance of pregnancy occurring the very first-time sex occurs.